 In the government-wide financial statements, expenses are classified by function for governmental activities.
 In the fund financial statements, governmental fund expenditures are classified by character as current expenditures and capital outlay expenditures.
 Governmental funds report expenditures of financial resources.

 L. Interfund Transactions

-The effect of interfund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.

 Budgeting